-Where to Stay in Barcelona: A Complete Guide for First Timers
+Where to Stay in Barcelona: Complete Guide for First Timers

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-Where to Stay in Barcelona: A Detailed Guide to the Best Places to Stay
+Where to Stay in Barcelona: 5 Great Places to Stay

-• Our overall recommendation is to find a charming hotel or guesthouse in Gràcia, which is far and away our favorite part of Barcelona.
+• Our top recommendation is to find a charming hotel or guesthouse in Gràcia, which is far and away our favorite part of Barcelona.
 Cobblestone streets, energetic plazas, and some of the best bars and restaurants in the city?
 Sign us up.
-If you want a nice affordable hotel, stay at La Casa del Sol or Hotel Barcelona 1882.
+If you want a nice affordable hotel, stay at Hotel Barcelona 1882.
 If you want to stay in an apartment for a little more space, look at Be Mate Paseo de Gràcia.

 • If it’s your first time in Barcelona, you can’t go wrong with staying centrally in l’Eixample.
-It’s right on the center of the city, conveniently located between the Old City and Gràcia, and it’s well connected to just about every place you’ll want to visit over the course of your Barcelona itinerary.
-This part of the city is full of great hotels – we like Hotel Casa Bonay (upscale boutique hotel) and Praktik Garden (a nice mid-range option).
+It’s right in the center of the city, conveniently located between the Old City and Gràcia, and it’s well connected to just about every place you’ll want to visit over the course of your Barcelona itinerary.
+This part of the city is full of great hotels – we’ve stayed at and would recommend Casa Bonay (a beautiful boutique hotel) and Praktik Essens (a nice mid-range option).

 Where We’ve Stayed in Barcelona

-On our most recent trip to Barcelona, we stayed in two separate neighborhoods over the course of our week in the city – in Gràcia, which we loved and highly recommend – and on the border of l’Eixample and El Raval, which is about as central as it gets.
+On that first trip to Barcelona, we stayed in two separate neighborhoods over the course of our week in the city – in Gràcia, which we loved and highly recommend – and in l’Eixample, which is about as central as it gets.

 Gràcia is at the northern edge of the city center, but is well-connected to the main sights in Barcelona via the metro (there are two metro stops nearby that connect you to the Old City and La Sagrada Familia as well as the airport/train station).

-This is our top pick in terms of places to stay in Barcelona because it has the best combination of bars, restaurants, and coffee shops, location and connections to the rest of the city, and feeling like locals ACTUALLY live here.
+This is our top pick in terms of places to stay because it has the best combination of bars, restaurants, and coffee shops, location and connections to the rest of the city, and a feeling like locals ACTUALLY live here.

 We stayed at Casa Gràcia, which we have mixed feelings about.
-It was a great location, walkable to everything in Gràcia and literally one minute from both great coffee and a metro stop.
+It was a great location, just a short walk to everything in Gràcia and literally one minute from both great coffee and a metro stop.

 But the rooms and common areas feel like they’ve been slowly deteriorating for years, and the room we stayed in was a little… dirty.
 It has SO MUCH POTENTIAL, but it really doesn’t live up to expectations based on the pictures, which must have been taken immediately after a super deep clean.